mistertest/cloud-choice/README.md

 <br>

-Thanks to the Cloud Gaming Xtreme FR and US community for their support.
+Thanks to the Cloud Gaming Xtreme FR-US community for their support.